matyzatka/matyzatka/README.md

-- 👋 Hi, I’m @matyzatka
+- 👋 Hi, I’m Matouš.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking forward to get my first job as an engineer
+- 💞️ I’m looking forward to get my first job as an Software Engineer/Developer.
 - 📫 How to reach me: matous.zatka@seznam.cz or +420 777 322 556

 <!---